|Di Maria and Higuain|

 |Alfredo Di Stefano|

 After beginning his career with Rosario Central, Di María moved to Benifca in 2007.
 Again, he moved to Real Madrid three years later.
 After winning the Champions League with Real Madrid, he signed for Manchester United in 2014 for a British record £59.7 million, but joined PSG a year later.
 At the time of writing, he earned over 90 caps.
-He went to both 2010 and 2014 World Cup Finals.
+He went to 2010, 2014 and 2018 World Cup Finals.

 LW: Santiago Solari